xuxiaowei-io/gitaly/doc/logging.md

 ## Go application logs

 The main Gitaly process uses logrus to writes structured logs to stdout.
-These logs use either the text or the json format of logrus, depending on setting in the Gitaly config file.
+These logs use either the text or the JSON format of logrus, depending on setting in the Gitaly config file.

 The main Gitaly process writes log messages with global scope and